 After 15 minutes of soaking, use an old toothbrush or small bottle brush to remove any remaining residue that you see in the dispensers.

 Replace removable dispensers in the washer before moving to the next step.

 With the freshly cleaned dispensers in place, fill the drum of the washer again with hot water.
 Be sure the settings are still on large load and the longest wash cycle.
 Stop the cycle before the washer begins to agitate.

 Add Distilled White Vinegar

-Add one quart (four cups) of distilled white vinegar to the hot water in the drum.
+Add 1 quart (4 cups) of distilled white vinegar to the hot water in the drum.